armyofevilrobots/helenplatt.ca/content/art/eruption.md

  - fluid acrylic
 ---

 Painting created with Golden acrylic paints, on an exhibition deep canvas, then coated with UV varnish.
 Painting and varnish extend to outside edges and can be hung as is.
-No frame included.
+No frame included and price does not include shipping.